-During an arraignment, the defendant will be asked to plead to the charge.
-The options are typically guilty, no contest, or not guilty.
+During the arraignment, the judge or magistrate asks the defendant to enter a plea to the charge.
+The options are typically guilty, nolo contedere (no contest), or not guilty.